 If you believe that God is not love, you are not likely to emulate that in your life.
 But if you can view your Creator or order of the universe as “friendly” to use the word Albert Einstein used about the universe, then you are likely to live this way, as well.

 9. Look for the lessons in every situation, rather than focus on poor you.
 Mature people always look for the lessons and try to gain from every experience.
 Immature people tend to focus mainly on their own lack of comfort, anger, fear, rage, depression or other conditions.
 So to mature, always look for the lessons and perhaps why a situation has arisen, instead of focusing on your own needs, wants, aversions, or loves.

-10. Read the bible to mature.
+10. Read the Bible to mature.
 While there are many books one can read to help one mature, one of the best is the Holy Bible, both the old and the new testaments.
-The reason is not because it is “the word of God”.
-I don’t know whether it is, since it was written by men and women.
-However, the stories and morals and lessons have to do with maturity in most cases, so it is a good learning tool.
+The stories and morals and lessons have to do with maturity in most cases, so it is a good learning tool.
 It is far better than going to the movies, watching most television, hanging out with friends, and even going to work every day.

 11. Capitalism, not socialism, tends to help people mature.
+Capitalism encourages people to act independently to build businesses and serve others.
 In contrast, socialism tends to make people angry and lazy by causing people to demand government “benefits” and to believe they should take or steal from the productive people and “give” to the unproductive ones.

 12. Give up hopelessness and cynicism.
 This may sound odd, but many people, deep down, feel trapped, hopeless, and quite negative.
 This tendency or attitude must go in order to really mature.
 Nutritional factors can be at the root of hopelessness, but so can an immature attitude.
 After all, if there is no hope, why put the effort in to mature?
 This is sadly how a lot of people think.